Bubbelbad/Bubbelbad/README.md

 Hi!

 I’m interested in learning how to code and seeing if it could be a new career posibility for me.
-I started somewhat in mars and have never been coding before.
+I started somewhat in mars and haven't been coding before.

 - 🌱 I’m currently learning python on a basic level.